RayOfDaylon/Defcon/README.md

 - Game can be made to start at any level
 - Sprite textures remastered for 4K displays
 - Player ship is shielded; shields slowly auto-regen after taking damage
+- Player ship has invincibility mode, appears brighter when mode toggled on
+- Player ship has togglable dual cannon mode
 - Landers leave orbit after successfully abducting humans instead of becoming mutants
 - No score tracking/display; acquired points are used internally as XP
 - Extra enemy types: hunters, ghosts, bouncers, reformers, and weak firebombers